-Windows, external doors and joinery Repair category 2 Notes Window units are dated, weathered and have a limited lifespan.
-Some units are stiff to operate.
-Single glazing will lead to heat loss.
-The door to the private balcony is dated.
-Double glazed window units often fail without warning causing condensation between the panes of glass which may only be seen in certain weather conditions.
+Windows, external doors and joinery

+Repair category 2

+Notes Windows are of an older design, dated and have a limited lifespan.
+Double glazed windows often fail without warning causing condensation between the panes of glass which may only be seen in certain weather conditions.

 External decorations

 Repair category 2

-Notes There is weathered external joinery and paintwork.
-Regular maintenance will be necessary to prolong external joinery's lifespan.
+Notes There is weathered external joinery and paintwork at eaves level.